nvasudevan/suyam/suyamSite/content/english/organisation/organisation-2.md

 image: "images/gallery/bharathamatha-thumb.jpg"
 # taxonomy
 categories: ["School"]
-tags: ["School", "Vysarpadi"]
+tags: ["School", "Vyasarpadi"]
 # type
 type: "post"
 ---

-### Avadi
+### Vyasarpadi

-The Bharathamatha school in Vysarpadi was founded in 2005 to provide education for slum dwellers.
+The Bharathamatha school in Vyasarpadi was founded in 2005 to provide education for slum dwellers.
 We have a strength of 100 students of which 15 are residential.
 The school is supported by 8 teaching staff, and 2 support staff.

 ### Syllabus and Classes

 The school follows ICSE syllabus and runs classes from KinderGarden (KG) to Vth grade.